toolsforresearch/TFR-responsive3/README.md

 We do not guaranty anything, but we will sincerely look at issue tickets.

 Feel free to adapt to your needs, just tell us what you improved.

+# Next steps
+* discuss improvements on vanilla theme
+* make workarounds for peculiarities in vanilla theme
+* extend the theme further with helper classes that enhance questions when you add the class to the question